Neuhausen am Rheinfall: Coat of arms

 The German blazon reads: In gelb über grünem Kleeblatt weisses nach rechts gekehrtes Rebmesser mit braunem Griff.

-The municipality's arms might in English heraldic language be described thus: Or in base a cloverleaf couped proper above which a billhook argent hafted proper.
+The municipality's arms might in English heraldic language be described thus: Or in base a cloverleaf couped vert above which a billhook toward dexter argent hafted brunâtre.

 In 1569, Neuhausen bore arms with a gold field and a leaping silver salmon.
 This symbolized the importance of fishing to the municipality.
 Shortly thereafter, the arms appeared with different tinctures; the field was now red.
 With the lessening importance of fishing, the arms, too, presumably ended up being forgotten, for in 1822, arms appeared bearing the current charges, the cloverleaf and the billhook.
 These two charges illustrate nothing extraordinary and likely stem from the sealmaker's lack of imagination, for he also chose the same charges for many other municipalities in the Schaffhausen area.

 When the coat of arms was revised in 1949, the municipal council and the community association chose the historical arms, as there was a firm basis for them and they were unique for Schaffhausen.
 Shortly after this decision, though, a referendum was held in which the more modern arms won out.